 If you’ve been diagnosed with an underactive thyroid, you should start your treatments on time to prevent further inconveniences.
 This article will provide you with valuable information about hypothyroidism, its symptoms, causes, and the best treatments to resolve your thyroid problems.

-Makari Wellness: Drug-free, Holistic and Natural Treatment for Hypothyroidism
+Makari Wellness: Drug-free, Holistic and Natural Way to Treat Hypothyroidism Symptoms

 Makari Wellness from San Diego, California, is a leading TCM and acupuncture clinic that can help you live happily and healthily.
 We combine the best alternative medicine treatments, including acupuncture, herbs, diet and lifestyle suggestions, and other significant methods to help our patients overcome even the most challenging moments of their lives.